 This sheet is about exposure to mirtazapine in pregnancy and while breastfeeding.
-This information should not take the place of medical care and advice from your healthcare providers.
+This information is based on research studies.
+It should not take the place of medical care and advice from your healthcare providers.

 What is mirtazapine?

-Mirtazapine is a medication used to treat major depressive disorders.
+Mirtazapine is a medication that has been used to treat major depressive disorder and severe vomiting/nausea during pregnancy (hyperemesis gravidarum).
 A brand name for mirtazapine is Remeron®.
+MotherToBaby has fact sheets on depression https://mothertobaby.org/fact-sheets/depression-pregnancy/ and nausea and vomiting https://mothertobaby.org/fact-sheets/nausea-vomiting-pregnancy-nvp/.

 I take mirtazapine.
 Can it make it harder for me to get pregnant?

-Does taking mirtazapine increase the chance for miscarriage?
+Does taking mirtazapine increase the chance of miscarriage?

 Does taking mirtazapine increase the chance of birth defects?